Bulat-Ziganshin/EasyProtoBuf/examples/filetree/README.md

 ## Example output

 The progress indicator is continuously replaced while the directory is scanned.
-When scanning finishes, the final indicator is erased and replaced by a report such as:
+When scanning finishes, the final indicator is erased and replaced by a report like the following, captured on a Zen 3 notebook:

 ```text
 Scanned C:/, found 929'830'619'018 bytes (886'755.580 MiB), scan errors: 11'247